 BlackBerry Announces Common Share Purchase Program

-On June 23, 2015, the shareholders of BlackBerry approved a new employee share purchase plan and an increase in the number of shares available under BlackBerry's equity incentive plan.
-"As we've previously indicated, the purpose of this repurchase program is to offset dilution from our new employee share purchase plan and amended equity incentive plan," said BlackBerry Executive Chairman and CEO, John Chen.
+On June 21, 2017, the shareholders of BlackBerry approved an increase in the number of shares available under BlackBerry's equity incentive plan.
+"The purpose of this repurchase program is to offset a portion of the expected dilution from our equity incentive plan and from conversion of our 3.75% Debentures," said BlackBerry Executive Chairman and CEO, John Chen.
 "We intend to take advantage of our strong cash position to purchase our shares when the market price does not reflect what we view to be the underlying value and future prospects of our business, without adversely affecting our strategic initiatives," added Mr. Chen.

 The price that BlackBerry will pay for any shares under the share repurchase program will be the prevailing market price at the time of purchase.
 The share repurchase program will be effected in accordance with Rule 10b-18 under the U.S. Securities Exchange Act of 1934 and the TSX's normal course issuer bid rules, which contain restrictions on the number of shares that may be purchased on a single day, subject to certain exceptions for block purchases, based on the average daily trading volumes of BlackBerry's shares on the applicable exchange.
 In addition, subject to TSX approval, BlackBerry may enter into forward purchase or swap contracts in connection with common shares which may be settled by physical settlement, cash settlement or a combination thereof.
 The forward price will be based on market price, dividend yield and market interest rates.